CSA-RH/aro-eso-sscsi-akv/README.md

 I specialize in helping organizations successfully adopt and optimize OpenShift deployments.
 This project was created to demonstrate Azure Key Vault integration with OpenShift using the Secrets Store CSI Driver and External Secrets Operator.

 Connect with me for OpenShift architecture guidance, best practices, and advanced monitoring solutions.

-## License

-This project is provided as-is for OpenShift integration tests to Azure Key Vault.

-## Support

-- Check the troubleshooting section above
-- Review OpenShift and Azure documentation
-- Open an issue for bugs or feature requests